 We evaluate each case on a case-by-case basis.
 Nick Ortiz can either be admitted to your local federal court by what we would call a pro hac vice admission, or he can file a lawsuit here in the state of Florida.
 Again, what we do is we evaluate each case on a case-by-case basis.

 The long and short of it is you should not allow our geographic location to limit your contacting us to see what we can do to help you.
-If you’re in the state of California, then please give us a call right away at (888) 321-8131 to discuss your legal rights, and even if you’re outside California, we do look at those on a case-by-case basis, so you should still give us a call as we would welcome the opportunity to discuss your legal rights with you.
+If you’re in the state of California, then please give us a call right away at (888) 321-8131 to discuss your legal rights, and even if you’re outside California, we do look at those on a case-by-case basis, so you should still give us a call.
+We would welcome the opportunity to discuss your legal rights with you.